-- · Research and Development Risks

-- · Product supply, Quality and Safety Risks
+- · Research and Development risks - · Product supply, Quality and Safety risks

-- Commercialisation Risks
+- · Commercialisation risks

-- IT Security Risks
+- · IT Security risks

-- Financial Risks
+- · Financial risks

-- · Legal and Compliance Risks
+- · Legal and Compliance risks.

-Please refer to the Annual Report 2021 page 41-42 for a more detailed description of the above categories and Novo Nordisk's key risks.
+Please refer to the Annual Report 2022 page 45-46 for a more detailed description of the above categories and Novo Nordisk's key risks.

-The enterprise risk management system
+The enterprise risk management program

-In Novo Nordisk, management teams in all organisational areas are responsible for continuous identification, assessment, and mitigation of risks.
+In Novo Nordisk, management teams in all organisational areas are responsible for continuous identification, assessment and mitigation of risks.
 All areas have procedures and infrastructure to ensure successful management and reporting of risks, with dedicated local risk coordinators facilitating the process and providing advice and training.
-This setup allows us to respond in a timely manner to risks.
+This setup allows us to respond to risks in a timely manner.

-Biannually, management teams are required to report to the Group Reporting & Insights department their most significant risks, along with assessments and an overview of implemented mitigations and next milestones.
-All risk assessments take into account the likelihood of an event and its potential impact on the business.
+Management teams are required to report to the Group Reporting & Insights department their most significant risks, along with assessments, an overview of implemented mitigations, and next milestones.
+All risk assessments consider the likelihood of an event and its potential impact on the business.
 Impact is quantified and assessed in terms of potential financial loss or reputational damage.
 Risks are assessed both as gross risk and net risk.

-Group Reporting & Insights then challenges management on the reported risk information (including assessments, implemented mitigations and next milestones), and consolidates on a biannual basis reported risks into a corporate profile containing the company's key risks.
+Group Reporting & Insights then challenges management on the reported risk information (including assessments, implemented mitigations and next milestones), and consolidates on a quarterly basis reported risks into a corporate profile containing the company's key risks.
 The final risk profile is reviewed by Executive Management, the Audit Committee, and the Board of Directors.